jt14den/SWC-Cheatsheets/openrefine-sql.md

     - The semicolon marks the end of our query
     - SQL is case-insensitive.
 We could write `select PERSONAL, family From Person;`
     - Convention is to keep SQL commands in all caps, to differentiate, easier to read
-  - Rows and columns in a database aren't stored in any particular order, so we can control that
+  - Records and fields in a database aren't stored in any particular order, so we can control that
-    - Example, swap columns `SELECT family, personal FROM Person;`
+    - Example, swap fields `SELECT family, personal FROM Person;`
-  - As a shortcut, we can use * as a wildcard for "all columns"
+  - As a shortcut, we can use * as a wildcard for "all fields"
     - `SELECT * FROM Person;`
-  - We could even select a column multiple times:
+  - We could even select a field multiple times:
     - `SELECT id, id FROM Person;`

 ***---------- Socrative #3 ----------***: person, quant, reading from Survey

-- Write a query that displays the person, quant, and reading columns from the Survey table
+Write a query that displays the person, quant, and reading fields from the Survey table

-- SELECT person, quant, reading FROM Survey;
+SELECT person, quant, reading FROM Survey;

 ## 4. Sorting Data (3 minutes)